Code of Conduct

 In our commitment to a harassment-free and inclusive environment we strongly believe it's important to pay attention to harmful language patterns.

-Words like "crazy", "dumb", "insane" or "lame" are examples of ableist language, devaluating people who have physical or mental disabilities.
-Its appearance often stems not from any intentional desire to offend, but from our innate sense of what it means to be normal.
+Words like "crazy", "dumb", "insane" or "lame" are examples of ableist language, devaluing people who have physical or mental disabilities or different needs.
+Its appearance often stems not from any intentional desire to offend, but from existing cultural language patterns which reflect a specific definition of what it means to be "normal".
 These words can be avoided by using more fitting, clearer descriptions of what we intend to communicate.

 To find out more about ableism and replacement terms please read this guide.

 Using gendered terms like "dude" or "guys" to address a mixed-gendered group of people contributes to furthering exclusion of underrepresented individuals.
 We strongly advise avoiding gendered pronouns as well as gendered terms.

 For more information please familiarise yourself with Geek Feminism wiki guide.

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 DDD Perthcommittee members and trained volunteers can be identified by branded t-shirts and organiser name tags.
 Harassment and other Code of Conduct violations reduce the value of our events for everyone.
 We want you to be happy and safe at our events.
 People like you make our event a better place.
 You can make a report either personally or anonymously.